Cyfrin/Updraft/courses/full-stack/4-ts-nft-marketplace/6-checking-for-events/+page.md

 ## Diagnosing a Common Indexing Issue: State Synchronization

-Now, let's check the Rindexer logs running in the terminal.
+Now, let's check the rindexer logs running in the terminal.
 You might observe repeating messages similar to this:

 ```log
 INFO NftMarketplace::ItemListed - LIVE - not in safe reorg block range yet block: 67 > range: 14